Erika de Casier: 2020–present: Sensational, Still, and Lifetime

 During the beginning of the COVID-19 pandemic, de Casier experienced writer's block, but was later inspired by the pandemic and the Black Lives Matter movement to begin writing her second studio album, Sensational.
 She wrote and produced demos for each song independently before working with Zaks, who produced under the name El Trick, to complete them.
 Her April 2020 remix of English singer Dua Lipa's single "Physical" appeared on the remixes for the song after Lipa reached out to her.
 She performed a set for Boiler Room's Streaming from Isolation series in May 2020.
 In October 2020, she signed to UK record label 4AD and released her first single with the label, "No Butterflies, No Nothing", which also served as the lead single from Sensational, with a music video.
 The Fader named the single as one of the best songs of 2020.

 In March 2021, de Casier released her second single from Sensational, "Drama", which Pitchfork named among the best songs of the year.
 She announced the title of Sensational and its scheduled release date, and released her third single from the album, "Polite", in April 2021.
 The fourth single from the album, "Busy", was released in May 2021.
 Music videos released for the last three singles and "Someone to Chill with" starred De Casier as her alter ego Bianka, a self-assured woman.
 Sensational was released on 21 May 2021 through 4AD.
 It was described by Mixmags Patrick Hinton as "bolder and more assertive" than her debut album.
 Sensational entered the UK Hip Hop and R&B Albums Chart at number 13 and drew critical praise, appearing on year-end lists of the best albums compiled by The Guardian, Pitchfork and Dazed.
 In November 2021, she released The Sensational Remixes, a remix album of Sensational.
 "E-Motions", her single with British record producer Mura Masa from his 2022 studio album, Demon Time, was released in September 2022.

 De Casier co-wrote several songs for K-pop girl group NewJeans's second EP, Get Up (2023), including the singles "Super Shy" and "Cool With You".
 De Casier said in an interview with GQ that it was her first time writing music for other artists, a process that she found "freeing".
 The EP and its singles were commercially successful and critically acclaimed; "Super Shy" was named among the best songs of the year by numerous publication, entering the top 10 in lists compiled by The Guardian, NME, Rolling Stone, and Pitchfork, among others.
 For their work on the EP, De Casier and fellow Danish songwriter Fine Glindvad were awarded Danish Songwriter of the Year at the Danish Music Awards 2023.

-De Casier released her 3rd studio album, Still, on February 21st, 2024.
+De Casier released her third studio album, Still, on February 21st, 2024.

+Her fourth studio album, Lifetime, was surprise-released on May 8th, 2025.
+The album received positive reviews.